 For a while now, I’ve had a genuine fascination with the work of Ben Lerner.
 I first encountered his writing in a contemporary fiction class during my undergraduate degree.
 I opened his 2014 novel 10:04 and didn’t close it again for six hours, reading it cover to cover in one sitting.
-There was something hypnotic about it—an author who seemed to have his finger on the pulse of an anxiously empathetic society, one shaped by environmental dread and the slow ticking of a doomsday clock that feels both omnipresent and strangely distant within our urban cocoons.
+There was something hypnotic about it—an author who seemed to have his finger on the pulse of an anxiously empathetic society.

 A year later, I wrote my dissertation, “A profound experience of the absence of profundity: Ben Lerner and the Aesthetics of the Anthropocene.”
 In it, I explored whether the novel can still function as a meaningful art form in an era defined by ecological crisis and societal fragmentation.
-It remains a vital aesthetic medium, capable of evolving in form and voice, bridging individual and collective experience, and articulating the anxieties of contemporary life.
+I believe it remains a vital aesthetic medium, capable of evolving in form and voice to bridge individual and collective experience.

 All of this made April 16th, 2026 feel quietly significant.
 Lerner appeared in Edinburgh for a Toppings & Company Booksellers event promoting his latest novel, Transcription.
-The premise alone is quintessential Lerner: a writer returns to interview his mentor, only to lose his recording device setting off a meditation on technology, inheritance, and the strange power of the disembodied voice.
+In it, a writer returns to interview his mentor, only to break his recording device setting off a meditation on technology, inheritance, and the strange power of the disembodied voice.

-I booked tickets embarrassingly early, dragged a friend along, and brought my battered copy of 10:04 with hopes of getting both books signed.
+I booked tickets early, dragged a friend along, and brought my battered copy of 10:04 with hopes of getting both books signed.
 The talk itself was thoughtful, layered, and deeply in tune with the concerns that have long drawn me to his work.
-Throughout the evening, Lerner articulated ideas that felt both intellectually rigorous and intimate.
-Lerner describes his belief that,
+Lerner described his belief that,

 “Fiction is the capacity to move between realities” in order to seek “a kind of collective dreaming protocol”.